Web Application Architecture: Choosing the Best Option for Your Project

 Progressive Web Apps (PWAs) offer rich and native functionality, reliability, and easy installation.
 They are compatible with any browser and can work on different kinds of devices, which is one of the factors for comparing a mobile app vs mobile website.
 Such web applications are designed to act like native apps on mobile devices.
 They offer push notifications, offline access, and the possibility to install the app on your device.
 A few examples of PWAs:

-Web Application Architecture Best Practices and Trends in 2022
+Web Application Architecture Best Practices and Trends in 2023 and Beyond

 A quality web application can make the development process faster and more efficient.
 There are some essential factors that contribute to a web app's quality:

 It is crucial to consider the possible scaling options if there is a need for a more complex application.

 Efficient web-based applications evaluate the actual and projective speed of an application and the possibilities for its optimization.

 The chosen architecture should provide an approach for solving the development problems, and you should pick a solution that covers your development goals in the best way.

 Whenever possible, it is best to create an app with a minimalistic structure and to choose the simplest options possible.

 Code reusability means that it is possible to use the ready code for creating new applications based on the existing sample.

 The code should be clear and readable for other members of the team in order to be efficient and operate correctly.